What Is Resource Guarding Behavior?

 Reward the Response

-After you have spent some time practicing the two exercises above, you’ll start to see your dog’s reaction as you approach her food bowl change.
-She will look up at you in an eager, excited way and may wag her tail.
-Reward her with praise and treats from your hand when you see this response—this lets your dog know you like her reaction and it helps make it even stronger.
+After you have spent some time practicing the two exercises above, you’ll start to see your dog’s reaction as you approach their food bowl change.
+Your dog will look up at you in an eager, excited way and may wag their tail.
+Reward them with praise and treats from your hand when you see this response—this lets your dog know you like their reaction and it helps make it even stronger.

 Trade Up

-Find an object your dog is comfortable with you picking up, for example a toy she isn’t interested in or her food bowl when it’s empty, and practice trade-ups.
-A trade-up shows your dog that whenever you take something of hers, she gets something even better in exchange.
-Pick up the toy, give your dog an extra-yummy treat from the other hand, and then immediately return the toy to her.
+Find an object your dog is comfortable with you picking up, for example a toy they aren’t interested in or their food bowl when it’s empty, and practice trade-ups.
+A trade-up shows your dog that whenever you take something of theirs, they get something even better in exchange.
+Pick up the toy, give your dog an extra-yummy treat from the other hand, and then immediately return the toy to them.
 Do frequent trade-ups with anything your dog is comfortable with you taking and returning.

 Note about dogs and kids: All dog-child interactions should be supervised by an adult.
-Dogs that show possessiveness need even closer supervision and strict rules—for example not letting the child be around the dog when she is eating.
+Dogs that show possessiveness need even closer supervision and strict rules—for example not letting the child be around the dog when they are eating.

 Be Patient, Practice Avoidance